mssjo/form-utils/README.md

       )
    );
 ```
 which is vastly more readable.
-This works in general: separate symbols on the
+This works in general: each level of bracketing
+is given as a separate argument to `multibracket`, and symbols on the same level
-same level of indentation by commas, and those on different levels by spaces.
+are separated by commas (and/or spaces, if the argument is quoted).
+FORM's '...'
+syntax can be used (e.g. `multibracket "a1,...,a55" "<f1x>,...,<f7x>"`), although
+quotes may be necessary to avoid confusing the shell.
+Set notation can not be used,
+although it may be supported in the future.

 All symbols that are supplied to the extermal multibracket command must also
 be supplied as arguments to the`` `multibracket'`` macro.
 All FORM output that
 is not affected by the macro is printed without being changed.
 All `print` options